mholmboe/peakipy/README.md

-# Profile Fitting Application
+# PeakPilot profile fitting application

-GUI application for fitting experimental X/Y data with multiple theoretical peak shapes and advanced baseline correction.
+A GUI application for fitting experimental X/Y data with multiple theoretical peak shapes and advanced baseline correction.
 A CLI batch processing option is also available for automated workflows.

 ## Features